 If you pay the minimum toward your balance each month, here’s what you can expect to happen:

-Paying down your debt will take much longer
+Clearing payment will take much longer

 If you pay twice the amount of the minimum, that repayment period gets cut in half.

 See how it affects you: Look at the “Minimum Payment Warning” on your credit card bill.
 It includes a table that shows how much money and how many years you’ll need to pay off your balance if you pay only the minimum each month.
 You’ll significantly shorten that period just by paying more.

 Unless you’re using a 0% AMF card, your interest charges will grow along with your balances.
 Making only the minimum payment, and you’ll barely wipe out last month’s interest.
 And if you keep charging items to the card, you’ll fall further and further behind.

 Your credit utilization ratio is a major factor in your credit score, high balances can badly damage your credit.
 That makes it harder to qualify for future loans and credit cards with the best terms.

 It’s best to use less than 30% of your credit limit on any given card.
 If you can use less, that’s even much better.